Northcote, Victoria

-Northcote (/ˈnɔːθkət/) is an inner-city suburb in Melbourne, Victoria, Australia, 6 km north-east of Melbourne's Central Business District, located within the City of Darebin local government area.
+Northcote (/ˈnɔːθkət/) is an inner suburb in Melbourne, Victoria, Australia, 6 km north-east of Melbourne's Central Business District, located within the City of Darebin local government area.
 Northcote recorded a population of 25,276 at the 2021 census.

 History

-The area now known as Northcote is on the traditional lands of the Wurundjeri people.
-According to the Darebin Historical Encyclopedia, European settlers knew the Wurundjeri as the 'Yarra' tribe.
-They were closely associated with the Yarra River and its subsidiaries, with various subgroups of the tribe owning lands at various spots on the course of the Yarra.

 The southerly surveyed portion is now Westgarth.
 It was the area further north of present-day Westgarth which saw settlement and development, particularly around the mansion built by William Rucker on Bayview Street in 1842 (the area now known as Ruckers Hill).
 Large, expensive houses were built throughout the Victorian gold rush of the 1850s.
 Lower Plenty Road (or High Street as it is known today) became the central street of Northcote, instead of Westgarth Street as initially proposed.
 A bridge was built across the Merri Creek in 1858, making access to the area more convenient.
 Throughout the 1850s, churches, schools, and hotels were built. (see Timeline).
 The Pilgrim Inn became the Red House hotel, at the back of which the owner, G. F. Goyder, constructed a racetrack, on which steeplechase and walking races were conducted.

 Throughout the 1880s, land in Northcote was relatively cheap.
 This attracted speculative property investors, as well as people of limited financial means, setting in place Northcote's reputation as a working-class suburb.
 More businesses opened along High Street, as well as churches and schools.
 The Little Sisters of the Poor began building on a site along St Georges Road, which still exists today.
 The town hall was built in 1890, the same year the Borough of Northcote was proclaimed.
 The Northcote Football Club was established in 1898, with its home ground at Northcote Park.

 The Northcote Picture Theatre opened in 1912.
 Its building is now one of the oldest surviving picture theatres in Victoria.
-It is now used as a reception centre.
+It is now used as a live music venue.
 A free library opened in 1911, financed by Scottish philanthropist Andrew Carnegie.
 Throughout the 1920s, development grew along St Georges Road.
 Northcote High School opened in 1926.

 The Preston and Northcote Community Hospital (commonly known as "PANCH") at 205 Bell Street, opened in 1958.